 - I Take Offense to That Last One: The abbot thinks people shouldn't call the Doctor "the mad monk" because he's not a monk.

 - I Want My Mommy: Miss Kizlet seems to have lost most of her life at the end when she reverts to "factory settings".

 - Landmarking the Hidden Base: The hidden base is in The Shard, though it doesn't remain hidden all that long thanks to a certain "total screaming genius".

 - Laser-Guided Karma: Miss Kizlet, in her remote confrontation with the Doctor, compares her employer's harvesting process to a farmer tending a flock of cattle, coldly remarking that "the abattoir is not a contradiction; no-one loves cattle more than Burger King."
 She gains a very different view of the situation when the Doctor uploads her into the wi-fi at the end, putting her in the shoes of one of the "cattle".

-- Late to the Party: UNIT, who arrive shortly after the Doctor has ended the threat.
+- Late to the Party: UNIT arrive shortly after the Doctor has ended the threat.

 - Leaning on the Fourth Wall: